techthoughts2/Diag-V/README.md

      * ```Show-DiagVMenu``` - select desired diagnostic
 ### Manual Install from GIT
 1. Download Zip file and extract
-Module can be installed manualy by downloading Zip file and extract in two places:
 2. Install module
    * For all users: **%ProgramFiles%\WindowsPowerShell\Modules\Diag-V** (Recommended)
    * For just you:  **%UserProfile%\Documents\WindowsPowerShell\Modules\Diag-V**